cue-lang/cuelang.org/content/docs/concept/schema-definition-use-case/en.md

 ---
-title: "Schema Definition use case"
+title: Schema Definition use case
-description: "Defining schema to communicate an API or standard"
+description: Defining schema to communicate an API or standard
+tags:
+- go api
+- validation
 toc_hide: true
 ---

+{{{with _script_ "en" "HIDDEN: set caches to speed up re-running"}}}
+export GOMODCACHE=/caches/gomodcache
+export GOCACHE=/caches/gobuild
+{{{end}}}

 A data definition language describes the structure of data.
 The structure defined by such a language can, in turn, be used